truenas/middleware/docs/userguide/freenas_system.rst

              was created.
 If you select the option to save the data, any data created after the backup was made will be lost.
 If you do **not** select the option to save the data, the system will be recreated with the same ZFS layout, but with **no** data.

+.. warning:: the backup function **IGNORES ENCRYPTED POOLS**.
+Do not use it to backup systems with encrypted pools.

 **Save Debug:** used to generate a text file of diagnostic information.
 It will prompt for the location to save the generated ASCII text file.

 **Performance Test:** runs the `IOzone <http://iozone.org/>`_ write/rewrite and read/re-read tests.
 Since running these tests can affect performance, clicking